Browsed by

 “The vision of the evenings and the mornings which has been revealed is true”—Daniel 8:26 NJB

-Antiochus IV Epiphanes ruled the Seleucid (Syrian) kingdom from 175 to 164 BCE.
+Antiochus IV Epiphanes ruled the Seleucid (Syrian) kingdom from 175 to 164 BCE, and was foretold by Daniel, prophet of Yahweh.
 Epiphanes means “manifest,” and the name indicates that he claimed to be the earthly manifestation of Zeus.
 Antiochus attempted to unify his empire by imposing Hellenistic culture upon all its inhabitants.
 This policy brought him into sharp conflict with the Jews of the region later known as Palestine.
 Most Biblical scholars believe Antiochus to have been the “small” horn in Daniel 8:9 and the “contemptible person” of 11:21.
 His relations with the Jews are recorded in 1 and 2 Maccabees (Apocryphal books) and are prophetically depicted in Daniel 8:9-14,23,25 and 11:21-34.
 “Then from one of the prominent horns came a small horn whose power grew. very great.
 It extended toward the south and the east and toward the glorious land of Israel” (Daniel 8:9 NLT).
 He was infamous for establishing pagan worship in the Jerusalem temple. read more

 WP2Social Auto Publish Powered By : XYZScripts.com